 In my experience, it almost always pays to spend more right off the bat and get skates that tough it out through the entire learning phase and beyond.
 Whether you’re a beginner or not, please don’t skimp on skates.
 At least, don’t cheap out on blades (in case you choose to buy the boots and blades separately).

 The cheapest ice skates available are usually recreational skates.
 And while they may be comfortable enough for untrained beginner ankles, they don’t offer anywhere near enough ankle support.

 Oftentimes, recreational skates aren’t designed for any level of play beyond the basics.
 Try doing a waltz jump on some of those kinds of cheapo boots, and you’re going to end up with ankle tendonitis.

 Riedell, Jackson, Graf Davos, and EDEA are all good brands when it comes to ice skates.
 Riedell ice skates tend to have a narrow fit and would be a good bet for beginner-level skating enthusiasts with narrower feet.

-My first skates were the Jackson Artiste, and they were good enough for me and what I had to do.
-They lasted through the basics, and I could do spins and even waltz jumps.
+My first skates were the Jackson Artiste, and they were good enough for me and the skating skills I was learning.
+They lasted through the fundamentals, and I could do spins and even beginner-quality jumps.